jinjagit/chess/README.md

 A move list (both native and PGN format) is created as a game progresses.
 The piece that moved is disambiguated in algebraic notation, when needed (e.g. 'Nbd7', rather than simply 'Nd7').
 Check, checkmate, piece capture, win, draw, en-passant and pawn promotion are also correctly formatted (in algebraic notation) in the PGN record.

 ### UI features implemented:
-  * highlighting of legal moves, if any, (green squares) when a piece is lifted
+  * highlighting of legal move squares, if any, (green squares) when a piece is lifted
   * highlighting of king in check / checkmate (red square)
   * highlighting of last move (yellow squares: start-square & end-square)
   * pawn promotion menu: click-able choice of Q, R, N, or B.